About Autism in Austin, TX

 Identifying autism early can make a world of difference in your child's development.
-For families across Austin and surrounding communities—including Manor, Bee Cave, Lakeway, Pflugerville, Buda, and Round Rock—early autism support means access to the therapies children need to thrive at home, in school, and in the community.
-With the right care, children with autism can learn practical skills that help them succeed in everyday life.
+For families across Austin and surrounding communities, including Manor, Bee Cave, Lakeway, Pflugerville, Buda, and Round Rock, early autism support means access to the therapies children need to thrive at home, in school, and in the community.
+At Action Behavior Centers, one of the largest ABA providers in the U.S. with 200+ centers across Texas, we help families get answers faster and begin care sooner.
+We don't have waitlists, so your child can start reaching milestone moments right away.

 What is autism, and what causes it?

-Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects how people learn, act, and interact with others.
-Children with ASD may have challenges with social interactions, such as making eye contact, communicating verbally and nonverbally, and understanding social cues.
+Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects how people learn, communicate, and interact with others.
+Autistic children may have challenges with social interactions, verbal and nonverbal communication, and understanding social cues.
 They may also have specific, intense interests or engage in repetitive behaviors.

-In Austin, as in the rest of the United States, families are often overwhelmed by the amount of information—and unfortunately, a lot of misinformation—about what causes autism.
-Autism doesn’t have one single known cause.
-However, decades of research suggest that autism likely develops from a combination of factors that affect early brain development.
+Families in Austin are often overwhelmed by the amount of information, and unfortunately, a lot of misinformation, about what causes autism.
+Autism doesn't have one single known cause.
+Decades of research suggest it likely develops from a combination of factors that affect early brain development.

 Genetics plays a significant role, as autism often runs in families.
-For example, if a child in Austin is diagnosed with autism, their younger siblings may have a higher chance of being diagnosed as well.
-Environmental factors may also contribute, including advanced parental age, pregnancy complications (such as low birth weight or premature birth), and prenatal exposure to certain medications or toxins.
+If a child is diagnosed with autism, their younger siblings may have a higher chance of being diagnosed as well.
+Environmental factors may also contribute, including advanced parental age, pregnancy complications such as low birth weight or premature birth, and prenatal exposure to certain medications or toxins.
 Scientists are learning more about autism every day.

 The M-CHAT